vinfalardeau/vinfalardeau.github.io/reflections/open-source.md

 title: What is Open Source GIScience?
 ---

-This is to be a reflection on readings related to Open Source GIScience for Friday, 2021-02-26.
+This will be a reflection on readings related to Open Source GIScience for Friday, 2021-02-26.

 The main organization working on open source GIS is [OSGeo](https://www.osgeo.org/).